 Election monitoring is important to the advancement of gender equality in Cambodia because women have been under-represented in elected office and in other decision-making positions.
 Encouraging the full participation of women at all levels of democracy, starting with voter participation and election monitoring is part of a strategy to improve women’s equal participation in the political process.

-All voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
+In 2016, all voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
 Approximately 8 million voters were registered, but this is less than the number of eligible Cambodians.
 Concerns have been raised that many migrants working overseas have not been registered to vote.
-The NEC is currently permitting challenges to the new voter lists.

 Background on Election Laws:

 In 2015, the Cambodian government passed new laws on the National Election Committee and on national and local elections.
 NGO-CEDAW wrote analyses of the election laws passed in early 2015.
 You can read them here in English.
 LEMNA analysis; NEC Analysis